umbraco/UmbracoDocs/Umbraco-as-a-Service/Set-Up/Working-With-Visual-Studio/index.md

 ##Working with NuGet

 Some Umbraco packages are available on NuGet and you can install NuGet packages into the `*.Web` project to add functionality to your site.
 Remember, this is just a normal Visual Studio solution so you can work with NuGet packages exactly like you're used to, install them in the project where you need them.
+Make sure that you should always install any NuGet packages you need in the `*.Web` project in order for them to work in your website and deploy to your other environments.

-If you need to program something in your `*.Core` project and you depend on a NuGet package for the code you're writing, you should install that NuGet package in both:
+For example, if you need to program something in your `*.Core` project and you depend on a NuGet package for the code you're writing, you should install that NuGet package in both:

 - Install it in `*.Core` so you can write the code you need against the library you working with (obtained from NuGet)
 - Also install it in `*.Web` so that the library files also end up in your website and your compiled code works there as well